JasonLai256/papyrus/README.rst

       args:
         - record_id:  the id of the record, `ls` is a useful command for lookup the record id.
+	- note(optional):  note of the record, the lengths of the note is unlimit but should be within the quotation marks (' or ").

       Update a record to the program.